Immigration Equality

 How does Immigration Equality spend its money?

 Immigration Equality directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Immigration Equality tax-deductible?